 You need customized digital workflows that mirror your paper-based processes while improving the speed and efficiency with which accounts payable employees process individual documents.
 This allows you to set hard-and-fast rules that enforce regulatory compliances and speed up the capture of incoming financial documentation.

 Additionally, customized digital workflows allow you to route new documents using automated tools that prevent the possibility of sensitive data getting into the wrong hands.
+You can also speed up the invoice approval process with real-time approvals.
 Customized workflows allow you to keep a closer eye on data transfer and printing so that your company enjoys greater data security.

 2. Managed Print Services